Mitigations are what you do to lower the risk of techniques being successful.

 Computer and mobile forensics | Computer and mobile forensics is a highly technical discipline aimed at identifying a compromise on a computer or phone.
 False negatives are common. |

 Digital best practices | The foundation of digital best practices is to limit the reach of technology into your life.
 Try to limit your use of digital devices, in particular for sensitive activities.
-That said, there are a number of best practices that you can follow when using digital devices. |
+That said, when using digital devices, you can follow the following best practices. |

 DNA minimization protocols | DNA minimization protocols allow you to manipulate objects while minimizing the amount of DNA you leave on them.
 Some protocols focus on never leaving DNA traces on an object in the first place.
 Other protocols focus on removing DNA traces from an object by chemically destroying DNA molecules. |